DEAD ANIMAL RESPONSE

 PHOTOGRAPHING THE ANIMAL(S)

-Whenever possible, a full photo sweep of the animal(s) should always be done.
+If it is safe to do so while maintaining a respectful distance, a full photo sweep of the animal(s) should always be done.
 A full sweep means taking photographs from different angles while walking around the animal and includes photographs of the following:

 Profile or full-body